Colorectal cancer

 Colorectal cancer treatment

-Colon and rectal cancer can take years to fully develop, or start spreading.
-Because of this, treatment will depend on the precise nature of your diagnosis, including the type and stage of colorectal cancer.
+Colon and rectal cancer can take years to fully develop or start spreading.
+Because of this, your treatment plan and care team will depend on the precise nature of your diagnosis, including the type and stage of colorectal cancer.

 Advancements in cancer research have found that each person’s response to cancer treatment is unique.
-We recognize that no two treatment plans are exactly alike, and we’ll work closely with you to create a personalized treatment plan.
-Our oncologists and gastroenterologists will work together to find the most effective colon and rectal cancer treatment plan for you.
+We recognize that no patients are exactly alike, and we’ll work closely with you to create a personalized treatment plan.
+When treating colorectal cancer, our oncologists, gastroenterologists and colorectal surgeons work together to find the most effective colon and rectal cancer treatment plan for you.

 It’s common to use a combination of the following treatment methods: